marzukia/blog/content/post/fedora32-vfio.md

 ### Hiding the Hypervisor

 There's a fair few tweaks we need to do in order to get the VM to work with our NVIDIA card.
 For whatever reason, NVIDIA does not allow their drivers to be used inside emulations.
-Lucky for us, we can the fact that our VM is a emulation by modifying it's hypervisor.
+Luckily for us, we can hide the fact that our VM is a emulation by modifying our virtual machine's settings.

 Open up your VM with the following command, make sure you change the VM to the appropriate name: